How to Use Coffee Grounds for Plants: UK Expert Guide 2025

 - Phosphorus: Supports root development and flowering

-In my trials comparing coffee-amended soil to regular garden soil, I've found that plants in coffee-enriched compost show better drought tolerance and improved soil structure.
-The grounds help create aggregates – little clumps of soil particles that improve drainage while retaining moisture.
+Plants in coffee-enriched compost show better drought tolerance and improved soil structure.
+The grounds help create aggregates that improve drainage while retaining moisture.

-But here's the crucial bit: soil microorganisms temporarily tie up nitrogen when breaking down coffee grounds.
-This means you might see slight nitrogen deficiency in plants immediately after application.
-I always add extra nitrogen sources like blood meal or chicken manure pellets when using fresh coffee grounds.
+One important detail: soil microorganisms temporarily tie up nitrogen when breaking down coffee grounds.
+You might see slight nitrogen deficiency immediately after application.
+Add extra nitrogen sources like blood meal or chicken manure pellets when using fresh grounds.

 Adding Coffee Grounds to Your Compost Bin

-Coffee grounds count as “green” material in composting – they're nitrogen-rich and moist.
-You need to balance them with “brown” materials like dried leaves, shredded cardboard, or wood chips.
-I use a 3:1 ratio of browns to greens, with coffee grounds making up no more than 25% of the green materials.
+Coffee grounds count as "green" material.
+They are nitrogen-rich and moist.
+Balance them with "brown" materials like dried leaves, shredded cardboard, or wood chips.
+Use a 3:1 ratio of browns to greens.
+Coffee grounds should make up no more than 25% of your green materials.

 Layer 1: 6 inches of coarse brown material (twiggy prunings, cardboard)